mhallin/tamarack/README.rst

 Open up http://localhost:3000 in a browser and everything should work.

-Note that the Vagrantfiles sets up the virtual machine to have 4 GB memory, as Java seems to consume a lot of memory.
+Note that the Vagrantfile sets up the virtual machine to have 4 GB memory, as Java seems to consume a lot of memory.
 Be sure to have a lot of memory around, or run the services locally instead.